 To all of our Customers and Clients,

-Unfortunately, banks and other financial services providers have seen a rise in attempts by criminals to take advantage of the uncertainty caused by COVID-19.
+Finally, I’d like to take the opportunity to remind you to remain vigilant about potential financial scams.
+Sadly, attempts by criminals to take advantage of the uncertainty caused by COVID-19 have been on the rise.
 Most often this includes trying to persuade people to share their personal information and security details.
-Please be extra vigilant and always double check any contact using trusted sources.
-For more information on how to safeguard yourself against financial scams, please visit this page on our web-site.
+Always double check any contact or transfer in advance.
+For more information on how to safeguard yourself against financial scams, please visit this page on our website.

 We will keep you updated with any significant changes.
 Thank you, as ever, for your continued support.